RodrigoMattosoSilveira/ts-swiss-pairing-old/README.md

 # ts-swiss-pairing
-A rewrite of the chess-swiss-pairing repo, totally focused on the minimum required for the algorithm
+A rewrite of the chess-swiss-pairing application, totally focused on the minimum required functionality for me to see the swiss pairing algorithm in action.